 CRMs can be catered to a variety of different industries.
 For example, there are CRMs catered for public relations or PR CRM software, financial services CRM software, mortgage CRM software, etc. In this sense, if a buyer is looking for a CRM that is catered to their particular industry, then it is possible to find a CRM that can address their individual needs.

-All-in-one CRM solutions:
+All-in-one CRM platforms:

 The majority of CRM solutions fall into an industry-agnostic offering that is simply meant to help businesses manage their client relationships, client contact information, and client interactions, however, all-in-one CRM solutions emerged in the market due in part to an increase in demand for CRM applications among smaller businesses.
 These all-in-one solutions offer a series of integrated customer-related features attractive to small and mid-market companies.